Check out my simple, easy matcha green tea latte recipe that I make every morning for the perfect healthy start to the day.

 Then sift 1 teaspoon of the Jade Leaf Matcha powder into the lavender tea.
 Pour the rest of the lavender tea over the powder.

 Use a whisk to mix the matcha powder into the tea, so it doesn’t settle at the bottom of your cup.
-You can get the same Japanese bamboo tea set I use here.
+You can get any Japanese bamboo tea set.

 After the matcha is mixed in, pour in 2 ounces of unsweetened almond milk.
-I use Silk, which you should be able to get at your local grocery store, or you can order it here.
+I use Silk, which you should be able to get at your local grocery store.

 Stir your latte, sip and enjoy.